Inference for reaction networks using the Linear Noise Approximation: Approximations for network evolution

 The ODE model is deterministic, and fitting the model generally involves estimating both the initial condition and parameter values that give the best fit to the data.
-Often the fit to the data is quantified by the sum of the square residuals.
+Often the fit to the data is quantified by the sum of the square residuals \cite[see][and references therein]{Ramsay:2007}.

-By comparison, parameters of the SDE model can be estimated using likelihood-based methods, such as maximum likelihood or calculating a posterior distribution.
-The complication with this is that, generally, the SDE model will not lead to a tractable distribution for $\bmX\oft$ given $\bmX_0$, and hence these models have an intractable likelihood.
-To overcome this it is common to approximate the transition density of the SDE, for example by the Euler approximation \cite[]{Kloeden/Platen:1992}.
+There are a range of methods for estimating parameters of an SDE model \cite[see e.g.][]{Sorensen:2004}.
+Recently, there has been much research on how to implement likelihood-based methods \cite[e.g.][]{Elerian:2001,Durham/Gallant:2002,Beskos/Papaspiliopoulos/Roberts/Fearnhead:2006,Ait-Sahalia:2008}.
+Generally, however, the SDE model will not lead to a tractable distribution for $\bmX\oft$ given $\bmX_0$, and hence these models have an intractable likelihood.
+To overcome this complication it is common to approximate the transition density of the SDE, for example by the Euler approximation \cite[]{Kloeden/Platen:1992}.
 The Euler approximation is only accurate over small time-intervals.
 The implementation of these methods therefore involves discretising time between each observation, and using computationally-intensive methods that impute values of the state at both the observation times and the grid of times between each observation.
 For example \cite{GolightlyWilkinson:2005} implement such a method with an MCMC scheme, and \cite{GolightlyWilkinson:2006b} within a sequential Monte Carlo algorithm.
 There is a considerable computational overhead in implementing these methods which increases with the fineness of the grid of time-points between observations, and this has led to much research on efficient MCMC and other methods.
-See \cite{RobertsStramer:2001} for a discussion of how the fineness of the grid can affect mixing of the MCMC: and, for example, \cite{GolightlyWilkinson:2008} for details of more efficient MCMC approaches.
+See \cite{RobertsStramer:2001} for a discussion of how the fineness of the grid can affect mixing of the MCMC and, for example, \cite{GolightlyWilkinson:2008} for details of more efficient MCMC approaches.